Team4028/2018-PreSeason-Vision/README.md

 - MPEG Streaming Image Server to display live images on the dashboard
 	- supports downsizing from raw camera resolution to reduce bandwidth requirements
 - USB Blinkstick LED Status indicator
+- Distance to target estimation using a 3rd order polynomial

 The source code is written in C# and requires the .Net Framework v4.6.1